mvouve/COMP8005.ScalableServer/README.md

 * [epoll](https://github.com/mvouve/COMP8005.EPollScalableServer)
 * [select](https://github.com/mvouve/COMP8005.SelectScalableServer)

 I have also written a [client](https://github.com/mvouve/COMP8005.ScalableServerClient) that works with all three servers.
+Full design documents, and a report based off findings from this experiment can be found there as well.

 ##Usage
 This server can be envoked using the syntax of: